Back to all guides

 Thin dry adhesive

-Use a narrow double-sided tape strip, glue tape, or a controlled thin line of paper-safe glue.
+Use a narrow dry adhesive strip, glue tape, or a controlled thin line of glue on replaceable paper.
 Keep wet glue away from the fold and the moving envelope body.

 Scrap paper backing